FreQUENTLY Asked Questions

 Are you active politically?

-Individually, we subscribe to a number of causes and do quite a lot of volunteer work.
-However, we don’t have an affiliation as a house.
+Individually, we subscribe to a number of causes and volunteer with many local groups.
+However, we don’t have an affiliation as a household.

 Are all members Quakers?